GaziYucel/latexConverterLuatexSubmodule/README.md

 ### Download LuaTex binaries for your environment

 #### Ubuntu
-Execute the script UpdateForUbuntu.sh from Terminal.
+Execute the script ubuntu/UpdateForUbuntu.sh.
 - `sh ./ubuntu/UpdateForUbuntu.sh`
-This script will install `rsync` if this is not installed.
-Next all binaries of LuaTex will be downloaded to the directory ubuntu.
+- This script will install `rsync` if this is not installed.
+- Next all binaries of LuaTex will be downloaded to the directory ubuntu/luatex.

-#### Windows

-### Usage in PHP in a web application
-- //todo: add description here

 ## Additional info
 - http://luatex.org